What is the rapture of the church?

 As we just read from the scripture above, Revelation Chapter 4:1-5 reveals powerful clues that indicate a pre-Tribulation rapture of the Church.

 It is worthy to note that the word “church” appears nineteen times in the first three chapters of Revelation, but, significantly, the word is not used again until chapter 22.
 In other words, in the entire lengthy description of the Tribulation in Revelation, the word church is noticeably absent.
 In fact, the Bible never uses the word “church” in a passage relating to the Tribulation.
-Perhaps, the reason is that Revelation Chapter 4 reveals the end of the Church age and the beginning of the 7 year Tribulation period or the 70th week of Daniel (Daniel Chapter 9: 24-27).
+Perhaps, the reason is that Revelation Chapter 4 reveals the end of the Church age and the beginning of the Tribulation period or Jacob’s Trouble.

 The rapture will involve an instantaneous transformation of our bodies to fit us for eternity.
 “We know that when he [Christ] appears, we shall be like him, for we shall see him as he is” (1 John 3:2).
 The rapture is to be distinguished from the second coming.
 At the rapture, the Lord comes “in the clouds” to meet us “in the air” (1 Thessalonians 4:17).
 At the second coming, the Lord descends all the way to the earth to stand on the Mount of Olives, resulting in a great earthquake followed by a defeat of God’s enemies (Zechariah 14:3-4).